phughes3866/ShellRunner/README.md

 * Command Palette: Preferences: Shell Runner Settings
 * Main Menu: `Preferences` -> `Package Settings` -> `Shell Runner` -> `Settings`

-The user settings file (*${packages}/User/ShellRunner/ShellRunner.sublime-settings*) will appear in the right hand panel.
-Settings can be copied over to here from the standard plugin settings file, which will appear on the left, and then edited/saved to suit user preferences.
+The user settings file (*${packages}/User/ShellRunner.sublime-settings*) will appear in the right hand panel.
+Settings can be copied over to here from the standard (default) plugin settings file, which will appear on the left, and then edited/saved to suit user preferences.

+##### .sublime-project file overrides for ShellRunner settings

+Additionally, if you're working in a Sublime Text project, ShellRunner settings can be defined in a named section of the .sublime-project file.
+Thes project settings can be opened from the `Project` -> `Edit Project` menu.

+	{
+		"folders":
+		[
+			{
+				"path": "/home/me/myprojects/thisproject"
+			}
+		],
+		"ShellRunner": {
+			 "outputTabName": "ShellRunner_projdef.txt"
+		},
+	}

-The following options can be configured:
+The following ShellRunner options can be configured in any of the above settings files:

-Note: Unless otherwise stated, the options below have no override equivalent setting as one of the [command arguments](#arguments-provided-to-shellrunner-commands).
+Note: Unless otherwise stated, the options below do not have an equivalent in the [command arguments](#arguments-provided-to-shellrunner-commands).

 ###### "openTerminalCmd": ""